deep-security/aws-waf/README.md

                         access
   -t TENANT, --tenant TENANT
-                        The name of the Deep Security tenant/account
+                        The name of the Deep Security tenant/account --dryrun              Do a dry run of the command.
+This will not make any changes to your AWS WAF service --verbose             Enabled verbose output for the script.
+Useful for debugging
 ```

 The first step is to find the ID Deep Security uses for the IP List you want to sync to an AWS WAF IP Set.
 You can do that using the ```--list``` switch.